DylPorter/HotelManagement/README.md

  * Login & Register system
  * Room booking with checkout calculations
  * File reading/writing for local storage of room keys, user IDs, and manager details

+2 directories are automatically created: `RoomKeys` and `UserIDs`.

+Directories must be kept in the same path as the `HotelRegistration.py` file to work properly.